 Our International Relations and Politics Foundation students learn the skills to understand a world dominated by politics and globalisation.

 You can study at our Brighton College.
 Brighton is a forward-thinking modern city by the sea.
 It offers students a safe, vibrant and dynamic place to explore their ideas and study.

 Students study for 18-25 hours per week in class.
-All students on the Foundation programme study four core modules which develop academic and English language skills, in addition to the six subject-specific modules of their chosen pathway, then modules tailored for International Relations and Politics students.
+All students on the Foundation programme study four core modules which develop academic and English language skills, in addition to the six subject-specific modules of their chosen pathway, modules tailored for International Relations and Politics students.